-With the abundance of healthcare information and resources available today, many patients take action to stay educated about conditions and treatments.
-Still there are aspects of medical care that may cause confusion for many patients.
-The difference between inpatient and outpatient care is often misunderstood.
+With the abundance of healthcare information and resources available today, many people like to stay educated about medical conditions, treatments, and terminology.
+Healthcare can be complicated: many aspects of it may cause confusion.
+The difference between inpatient and outpatient care, for instance, is often misunderstood.
 Many patients wonder what exactly the difference is and why it is essential to recognize the distinction between the two.
+Medical students, too, must learn the intricacies of inpatient vs. outpatient care before they embark on their medical careers.

 - Bloodwork and other lab tests

-- MRIs, X-Rays or any other types of imaging
+- Mammograms, MRIs, X-rays, and other types of imaging

 - Chemotherapy/radiation treatment